ribbonanarchy/09-Unit9-README-Generator/README1.md

-# Pokemon Vs Nature
+# README Generator

 ---

 ## Description

-Peruse the forecast of a given city and use the different weather to determine which Pokemon you can use in battle@
+This application uses the Node Inquirer package to prompt the user for information about a given project.
+A README markdown file is then generated that contains the information provided by the user.

 ---